Program Mission & Overview

-The Undergraduate Pre-Health Program (UPP) started in the spring of 2006; the Office of Inclusion and Outreach(OIO) at the University of Colorado Anschutz Medical Campus hosts the 13-month program.
+The Undergraduate Pre-Health Program (UPP) started in the spring of 2006; the Office of Inclusion and Outreach(OIO) at the University of Colorado Anschutz Medical Campus hosts the year long program.
 OIO is committed to helping increase the number of historically underrepresented individuals within the health care professions for the purpose of reducing health disparities among underserved communities in Colorado.

 By participating in the program students learn about health disparities, health policy and social justice issues that impact equity in healthcare.
 Courses are taught by distinguished University of Colorado Anschutz Medical Campus faculty, staff and students.
 Topics consist of personal and professional development, lectures, demonstrations, and interactive presentations.
 The program is designed to allow students to explore the many facets of health care.

-- The program will start with a summer orientation to be held at the end of summer 2019.
+- The program will start with a summer orientation to be held in August.

-- Saturday Academy workshops will be held monthly during Fall 2019 - Spring 2020.
+- Saturday Academy workshops will be held monthly during Fall - Spring, starting in August through May.

 During the summer portion of the program students foster a sense of togetherness, community, cohesiveness, and cooperative learning which is essential for their success in post-baccalaureate programs.
 Participants give formal presentations on their summer experience at a UPP End of Summer Colloquium.
 Students formally and informally meet and are mentored by current medical students, pharmacy students, public health students, dental students and graduate students.